djumanoff/articles/efficient-rating-system/README.md

     INSERT INTO driver_ratings (driver_id, user_id, rating)
     VALUES (:driver_id, :user_id, :rating)
     ```
-   or if user wants to change the ratings of the driver, that he rated in the past, then update table:
+   or if user wants to change the ratings of the driver, that he had rated in the past, then update table:
    ```sql
    UPDATE driver_ratings SET rating = :new_rating
    WHERE driver_id = :driver_id AND user_id = :user_id